Republicans Must Think Georgians Really Hate San Francisco

 The ad and others like it earlier reflect the apparently iron belief that just enough prospective Ossoff voters are Republicans (one analysis suggests he won 8 to 10 percent of GOP voters in the first round of the special election on April 18) that a relentless association of the Democrat with Pelosi and her non-heartland city could drive these voters to stay home or turn to Handel.

-But I dunno: switching from attacks on Pelosi to attacks on her city may not be all that smart.
-The 6th, composed mostly of upscale suburbs with lots of college graduates and a goodly number of transplants from outside the South, isn’t exactly Duck Dynasty country, where most people think of San Francisco as Sodom and Gomorrah rolled up into one unholy package.
-And displaying the iconic sights of the City by the Bay—Fisherman’s Wharf, Chinatown, the Golden State Bridge, cable cars, etc.—as this ad does, is questionable as well.
+But I dunno: Switching from attacks on Pelosi to attacks on her city may not be all that smart.
+The sixth, composed mostly of upscale suburbs with lots of college graduates and a goodly number of transplants from outside the South, isn’t exactly Duck Dynasty country, where most people think of San Francisco as Sodom and Gomorrah rolled up into one unholy package.
+And displaying the iconic sights of the City by the Bay — Fisherman’s Wharf, Chinatown, the Golden Gate Bridge, cable cars, etc. — as this ad does, is questionable as well.
 San Francisco is one of America’s favorite tourism destinations, and always ranks high on lists of places Americans would like to live if they could.
-Seeing the ad’s blue San Francisco skies and evoking memories of cool summer days and fabulous meals may strike some 6th district residents who have been dealing with Atlanta’s horrific traffic and erratic weather all day as an pleasant escape, not a dystopian nightmare.
-But I’m sure the wise-acres who built this obnoxious little culture-war grenade are very pleased with themselves.
+Seeing the ad’s blue San Francisco skies and evoking memories of cool summer days and fabulous meals may strike some sixth-district residents who have been dealing with Atlanta’s horrific traffic and erratic weather all day as a pleasant escape, not a dystopian nightmare.
+But I’m sure the wiseacres who built this obnoxious little culture-war grenade are very pleased with themselves.